phthom/IBMCloudPrivate/6-TerraformLab.md

 # Task 6: Define your main.tf and variables.tf

-If you are not in the Terra directory, then move to it :
+If you are not in the terra directory, then move to it :

-`cd Terra`
+`cd terra`

 Create a new file called **main.tf**
 The main.tf file is a template that will contain all the VM definitions with variables.